mocdaniel/devopsdays-amsterdam-2023/slides.md

 <br />

-* Consultant, trainer and speaker at NETWAYS since 2021
+* Consultant, trainer and speaker at NETWAYS

 <br />

-* Working with Cloud-Native and DevOps technologies
+* Working with cloud-native and DevOps-related technologies

 ::right::